American Power by Mitch Epstein

-In American Power Mitch travels through America to bring images of how America is being powered.
-He was inspired by the evacuation of an environmentally contaminated town in Ohio between 2003 and 2008 which messed up lives of the former inhabitants of the city.
+Photographer Mitch Epstein has taken part of his time to bring light into the social and moral fabric of the United States.
+One of the works that has earned him a lot of praise is his American Power project.
+In American Power, Mitch travels through America to bring images of how America is being powered.
+He was inspired by the evacuation of an environmentally contaminated town in Ohio between 2003 and 2008, which messed up the lives of the former inhabitants of the city.

-With his camera he documents most of the largest energy ‘hot spots.’
+With his camera, he documents most of the largest energy ‘hot spots.’
 These were areas where the wind, solar, hydroelectric, nuclear, and fossil fuel are used to produce power.
 He was surprised to find more contamination.
-He faced a lot of challenges on the way, starting with homeland security obstacles to get access to these areas, hardened corporate bureaucracy and much more.
-He did not give up and finally brought light to the struggles, the challenges, and success that comes with the power.
+He faced a lot of challenges on the way, starting with homeland security obstacles to gain access to these areas, hardened corporate bureaucracy and much more.
+He did not give up and finally brought light to the struggles, the challenges, and the success that comes with the power.

-The widescreen scope prints also show the brutal force of the forces of nature such as Hurricane Katrina.
-One of the images called Biloxi Mississippi, 2005, shows a home totally damaged by the hurricane and a couple praying by the side, under a tree where the little of the dirty clothes that were left are hung.
+He took the images in surprisingly great detail.
+He showed the struggles of the people with life around the power plants, the agony from contamination, and the connection between power production and politics.
+The widescreen scope prints also show the brutal force of the forces of nature, such as Hurricane Katrina.
+One of the images, called Biloxi, Mississippi, 2005, shows a home totally damaged by the hurricane and a couple praying by the side, under a tree where the little of the dirty clothes that were left are hung.

 Mitch Epstein American Power book is something everyone should look at to understand the intrigues of powering America.

 American Power photos